interrogator/corpkit/doc_interrogate.md

 {{tip}} One of the first things you might like to do with your data is calculate the total number of tokens in each subcorpus.
 The easiest way to do this is to use the <code>Count tokens</code> option in the <code>Trees</code> search type, and to select <code>Any</code> as the preset query.
 You can then use this data, in combination with a different interrogation, to calculate the relative frequencies of specific words in the corpus.
 See <a href="doc_edit.html"><i>Edit</i></a> for more details.{{end}}

 `Stats` will get the absolute frequencies for general features (number of sentences, clauses, tokens) different moods (imperatives, declaratives, interrogatives) and process types (verbal, relational, mental).
 It involves many sub-interrogations, and may take a long time.

-## N-gramming

-You can also choose to search n-grams.
-If you choose the `N-grams` search type, the default query becomes `'any'`, which places no constraints on what kinds of n-grams are returned.
-You can change this to a regular expression or wordlist (see below) in order to return only n-grams matching the query.

-When n-gramming, two extra options are enabled.
-First, you can choose the size of the n-gram.
-Second, you can choose how to treat contractions: you can either split them, so that `I do n't` is a trigram, or leave them unsplit, so that `I don't` is a bigram.
-It's up to you to decide which options yield the most telling results.

 ## Wordlists